Sandblasters are the perfect tool for shot blasting, scraping, stripping, and even cleaning surfaces. However, few people know exactly how they work!

 Pressure sandblasters are probably the most popular of the three due to their lower cost and ease of use.
 They are similar to aerosols, simply a large bottle filled under pressure with silica sand.

-Their principle of operation, often with two hands, is connecting the sandblaster to the port on the top of the cartridge via a very special hose that is able to counter the abrasive effects of sand.
+Their principle of operation, often with two hands, is connecting the sandblaster to the port on the top of the cartridge via a very special hose that can counter the abrasive effects of sand.

 Siphon Sandblasters